-Local governments have an important role to play in ensuring that citizenship ceremonies are a meaningful experience for people who have chosen to make Australia their home.
+Local governments have an important role to play in ensuring that Australian citizenship ceremonies are a meaningful and enjoyable experience.

-Each year, the Council facilitates a number of citizenship ceremonies on behalf of the Department of Immigration and Border Protection (DIBP).
+Each year, Moreton Bay Regional Council facilitate a number of citizenship ceremonies on behalf of the Department of Immigration and Border Protection.

 Enquiries and applications